-- Typed alleles are modelled with population frequencies - Probabilities of drop-outs and artefacts are assigned from fitting gamma distributions to the peak heights in the electropherogram (Cowell et al, 2007)
+- Typed alleles are modelled with population frequencies - Probabilities of drop-outs and artefacts are assigned from fitting gamma distributions to the peaks in the electropherogram.

 But how do the evaluation of the forensic results propagate back to the ultimate hypotheses in court?